-Whether your guests are coming from the East Coast or somewhere in the Midwest, there’s a number of nonstop flights on carriers like American and Delta, as well as more budget friendly options like JetBlue and Silver Airways.
+Whether your guests are coming from the East Coast or somewhere in the Midwest, there’s a number of nonstop flights on carriers like American and Delta, as well as more budget-friendly options like JetBlue and Silver Airways.
 From nearby locales like Miami, New Providence Island lies less than an hour’s flight away.
 And once guests arrive, it’s a quick drive from the airport into town.
 Even better, Nassau offers pre-clearance entry into the U.S., meaning that when guests are ready to head back home after all the festivities wrap up, they can speed through customs and immigration in the Bahamas instead of when they land back in the States.

-While some couples may want to stay at an adults-only all-inclusive like Warwick Paradise Island Bahamas, others may prefer to spread out in a colonial manor-style resort like The Ocean Club.
+While some couples may want to stay at an adults-only all-inclusive hotel like Warwick Paradise Island Bahamas, others may prefer to spread out at a resort like The Ocean Club.
 The beauty in a destination like Nassau is that guests can opt for a stay somewhere that meets their taste (and price point) all just a quick drive away from your wedding venue.
 In April 2017, Grand Hyatt Baha Mar, the first of three new hotels at the Baha Mar complex, opened its doors featuring everything from an on-site chapel overlooking fountain pools (which can perform a Dubai-style show with projected images) to a wedding pavilion perfect for sunset ceremonies.
-Also part of the complex, the new SLS Baha Mar (whose sister spots sit in Miami and Beverly Hills) is a stylish option for guests after a boutique hotel experience with restaurants by the likes of Michael Schwartz and Chef Katsuya.
-You’ll also find the South Beach chic Bungalow Pool Bar & Grill sitting steps away from the sea with a pool concierge taking care of guests’ every command.
+Also part of the complex, the new SLS Baha Mar (whose sister spots sit in Miami and Beverly Hills) is a stylish option for guests looking for a boutique hotel experience with restaurants by the likes of Michael Schwartz and Chef Katsuya.
+You’ll also find the South Beach-chic Bungalow Pool Bar & Grill sitting steps away from the sea with a pool concierge taking care of guests’ every command.
 If you want to throw a bachelorette party pre-wedding, you’re in luck.
-With over 40 bars and restaurants—including the lavish Bond nightclub and New Providence Island’s only rooftop lounge, Skybar—you can spend an entire evening at Baha Mar alone hopping from one bar to the next, retiring to your room when you’re ready to call it a night.
+With over 40 bars and restaurants—including the lavish Bond nightclub and New Providence Island’s only rooftop lounge, Skybar—you can spend an entire evening at Baha Mar hopping from one bar to the next, retiring to your room when you’re ready to call it a night.

 This should be an easy sell for any of your northern friends looking for a warm winter escape.
 As for a summer wedding, no need to worry about sweating off your picture-perfect makeup.
-Thanks to the Gulf Stream currents and trade winds, temperatures in The Bahamas hover between 70 and 80 degrees (with an average of 82 in summer) and you can almost count on a sunny day since the islands boast more than 300 days of sunshine per year.
-Keep in mind, however, that peak hurricane season runs from August to October, and while chances of a storm ruining your wedding plans are quite slim, hurricanes typically pass near The Bahamas every two years.
+Thanks to the Gulf Stream currents and trade winds, temperatures in the Bahamas hover between 70 and 80 degrees (with an average of 82 in summer) and you can almost count on a sunny day since the islands boast more than 300 days of sunshine per year.
+Keep in mind, however, that peak hurricane season runs from August to October, and while chances of a storm ruining your wedding plans are quite slim, hurricanes typically pass near the Bahamas every two years.

-Plenty of pre- and post-wedding activities
+Plenty of Pre- and Post-Wedding Activities

 Hold court in a real-life version of underwater Atlantis at the Paradise Island resort’s restaurant, Fathoms, where you can dine while admiring views of the lost city’s “ruins” from the floor-to-ceiling windows that double as an aquarium.